So, May We Start?

 The opening film of this year’s Cannes Film Festival was Annette, directed by Leos Carax and written and scored by Sparks.
 It is not a typical opening film, which is rarely good and never great, but a more challenging work that instantly polarized the audience.
 It’s a musical written by the Mael brothers, and one of the most intriguing things about it is that the teasers and trailers gave a very vague idea of what the film actually looks like.
 Whereas the trailer gave the impression of a romantic comedy with some quirky twist, the film delivers something much darker and hardly designed to please a black-tie premiere audience.

-Annette is, in some ways at least, the story of an artist couple.
-Henry is a stand-up comedian who is famous for challenging and attacking his audience.
+In some ways, Annette is the story of an artist couple.
+Henry is a stand-up comedian famous for challenging and attacking his audience.
 Ann is a lauded opera singer, and the gap between their cultural cachet is a major factor in the film.
-That doesn’t necessarily mean that it’s a major theme as well.
+That doesn’t necessarily mean that it’s a central theme as well.
 The couple gets married, and Ann gives birth to the titular child, who seems to have some peculiar abilities.
-The name is obviously a diminutive for Ann, so it is hardly a surprise that she will share some characteristics with her.
-The love story, kind of turns sour in a warped way.
+The name is obviously a diminutive for Ann, so it is hardly surprising that she will share some characteristics with her.
+The love story kind of turns sour in a warped way.
 Meanwhile, Henry’s comedy grows darker, as does his personality.

 The film commences with a voice-over, giving the spectators instructions on how to behave while watching the film.
 Most of them are sorely needed, like telling the audience not to shout, sing and fart, but the last instruction is not to breathe.
 We are instructed to take a deep breath now, which will hopefully last throughout the film.
 Then the film begins, slightly reminiscent of Lindsay Andeson’s O, Lucky Man!
 (1973), with Sparks and other musicians performing the opening song “So May We Start”.
 Suddenly everyone, including the director and his daughter, leaves the studio while singing the rest of the song in the streets.